ConcealNetwork/conceal-xbot/README.md

 ## giveaway

-This are commands related to giveaways.
+These are commands related to giveaways.
 You need to have a CCX wallet registered with the Bot in order to use them.
 Click on the command to see how to use it.

 | Command  | Description |
 | ------------- | ------------- |